stashed/docs/docs/guides/use-cases/cross-namespace-target/index.md

 ### Deploy Recovery MySQL Database

-Now, we are going to deploy a new database in the `staging` namespace similarly as we have deployed the `sample-mysql` database.
-However, this time we are going to specify `spec.init.waitForInitialRestore: true` which will tell KubeDB to wait until the first restore to complete before marking this database as ready to use.
+Now, we are going to deploy a new database in the `staging` namespace.

-Below is the YAML for `MySQL` CRD we are going deploy to initialize from backup,
+Below is the YAML for the MySQL database,

 ```yaml
 apiVersion: kubedb.com/v1alpha2